robbymeals/DSDC_2014Nov20/preso_notes.md

     - pro: full probability model
     - con: difficult to do well, time consuming
     - con: probably not worth the effort
+3. Meeting halfway...
-3. Sub-classifiers, with predictions used as features in core model
+    1. Sub-classifiers, with predictions used as features in core model
+        1. need sub-labels
+        2. propagate the uncertainty
-4. unsupervised and semi-supervised "summarization", with results used as features in core model
+    2. unsupervised and semi-supervised "summarization", with results used as features in core model
         1. clustering
         2. abstraction
         3. dimensionality reduction
+        4. need lots of data

 # preprocessing
 1. bag-of-ngrams
 2. chunking
+3. bag-of-chunks
-3. stopword filtering
+4. stopword filtering

+# things to watch out for
+1. interpretation of coefs
+2. significance testing

 # useful tools
 1. NLTK (comprehensive python NLP package)